suncoast-devs/handbook/lessons/js-dom/lecture.md

 ## Event bubbling!

-Remember when we had to add event listeners to _all_ the `LI` so we could handle the clicks?
+Remember when we had to add event listeners to _all_ the `LI` to handle the clicks?

-What we didn't now is that the `click` on an `li` will move _up_ the DOM tree to the parent, and grandparent, and the great grandparent, hoping someone will be `listening` to that event.
+We did not know that the `click` on an `li` will move _up_ the DOM tree to the parent, grandparent, and the great grandparent, hoping someone will be `listening` to that event.

 ---